SystemFiles/stay-up/README.md

   <hr/>
 </p>

-StayUp is a simple barebones uptime page for a configurable set of sites, web services and hosts in a local or remote deployment setting
+StayUp is a simple barebones uptime page for a configurable set of sites, web services and hosts in a local or remote deployment setting.
+Find full, detailed list of changes in our [CHANGELOG](/CHANGELOG.md)

 <p align="center">
   <img src=".github/media/main-screen.png" alt="StayUp Logo"/>